d-morrison/IntroStatActivities/_book/08-paired.md

 ### Ask a research question

-5. What are the two competing possibilities to run a hypothesis test?
+5. What are the two competing possibilities to run a hypothesis test for this study?

 \vspace{1in}